ejoo/parcel-typescript/readme.md

     - University `['KIU', "QU", "AKU" ]`

     User should be able to sumbit and see informatio on the left side of the page.

+## next class
+    1. Props
+    2. Functions as Props
+    3. !important: Life Cycle Hooks
+    4. What is parent component and what is child Component